-(1) All policies, mandates, committees and position descriptions referred to herein may be found in the Investor Relations/Corporate Governance section of the Corporation's website at www.stella-jones.com.
+(1) All policies, mandates, committees and position descriptions referred to herein may be found on the Corporation's website at www.stella-jones.com/en-CA/ investor-relations/corporate-governance.
 The following summarizes the Corporation's approach to corporate governance in the context of National Policy 58-201 Corporate Governance Guidelines and National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").